 Prevent It: Check your coolant levels at the beginning of every season.
 If the liquid doesn’t reach the FULL line on the reservoir, add a 50/50 mix of water and coolant until it does.

-The Problem: Dead Car Battery
+Car Breakdowns Due To Dead Car Battery

 Although most people associate a dead car battery with winter, just like with the cooling system in your car, soaring temps can put extra stress on the battery and cause battery fluid to evaporate.